pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 called by the library.

-Care needs to be taken if using snapshots and versioned events with upcasting, since defaults supplied by upcasting, and other differences introduced by versioning events, might not exist in the snapshot, and that might matter.
+Care needs to be taken if using snapshots and versioned events with upcasting, since defaults supplied by upcasting, or other differences introduced by versioning events, might not exist in the snapshot, and that might matter.